Sant'Agostino, Siena

 Sant'Agostino is a Roman Catholic church in Siena, region of Tuscany, Italy.

 History

 The construction of the church and its associated convent began in 1258 and lasted for more than fifty years.
 Other renovations and reconstructions were carried out in the following centuries.
 The church had a major fire in 1747.
 Luigi Vanvitelli directed the restoration works, from 1747 to 1755, where the interior was redesigned and he maintained the large altars in polychrome marble from the 16th and 17th centuries.
 The stucco statues in the nave and in the transept date from the Vanvitelli renovation.
 The portico was constructed in the early 19th century by Agostino Fantastici.

+Art

 The church is home to a large number of artworks, including: